bleonardb3/Proof-of-Technology/README.md

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/RStudio2.png"/>](https://www.rstudio.com/) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/shiny.png"/>](https://shiny.rstudio.com/)

-Use IBM’s Data Science Experience (DSX) and Bluemix cloud services to create a working cloud-based application from start to finish.
-Participants will be led through a series of three labs that build upon one another so it is important that they are completed in order.
+Use IBM’s Data Science Experience (DSX) and Bluemix cloud services to create machine learning models and applications.
+Participants will be led through three labs.
+Each lab will use the Titanic data set, a common one used in Kaggle competitions.
+The first lab will be standalone.
+The second and third labs build upon one another so it is important that they are completed in order.

-1. [Lab-1](Lab-1) - The first lab will begin with loading raw delimited data into DB2 Warehouse for Cloud and interacting with that data from a Jupyter notebook in DSX with python.
+1. [Lab-1](Lab-1) - The first lab will use the Watson Machine Learning capability to create a machine learning model based on the Titanic data set.
+The model will be deployed in Bluemix, and an application will be built that uses the deployed machine learning model to predict survivability given passenger characteristics.

-1. [Lab-2](Lab-2) - The second lab will leverage Spark machine learning (SparkML) on the loaded data to create categorical predictions using pyspark and a supervised learning model and store the results back to the database.
+1. [Lab-2](Lab-2) - The second lab will leverage Spark machine learning (SparkML) in a Jupyter notebook to predict survivability using pyspark and a supervised learning model and store the results back to a database hosted in Bluemix.

 1. [Lab-3](Lab-3) - The final lab will guide participants in creating an R notebook and Shiny UI in DSX using RStudio.